rm-hull/OPi.GPIO/README.rst

 OPi.GPIO
 ========

-A drop-in replacement library for [RPi.GPIO](https://sourceforge.net/projects/raspberry-gpio-python/) for the Orange Pi Zero.
+A drop-in replacement library for `RPi.GPIO <https://sourceforge.net/projects/raspberry-gpio-python/`>_ for the Orange Pi Zero.
+Only the basic GPIO functions are replicated, using sysfs: this allows the GPIO pins to be accessed from user space.

 .. image:: doc/images/orange-pi-zero-gpio-pins-800x746.png?raw=true